sheldonldev/doc/working-env/git-and-github/install-and-set-up-git.md

-# Install and Setup Git
+# Install and Set Up Git

 - Install [Gig](https//git-scm.com);
 - Sign up for a [GitHub](https://github.com) account if you haven't got one;